Polka Dot Slice

 Desiccated Coconut

-The coconut not only adds another level of flavour to Polka Dot Slice, it also changes the texture from a classic sponge cake, to a slightly denser tray bake cake.
-Alongside the vanilla and the chocolate rainbow drops, the desiccated coconut becomes an underlying complimentary taste; as opposed to a full-on flavour at the forefront.
+The coconut not only adds another level of flavour to Polka Dot Slice, but it also changes the texture from a classic sponge cake to a slightly denser tray bake cake.
+Alongside the vanilla and the chocolate rainbow drops, the desiccated coconut becomes an underlying, complementary taste, as opposed to a full-on flavour at the forefront.

 Smarties or M&Ms

-Either is fine, it’s really a case of personal preference, or whichever you can get hold of easier.
+Either is fine; it’s really a case of personal preference or whichever you can get hold of more easily.
 I usually opt for Smarties as they are easier to get hold of locally, but M&Ms do have a slightly brighter appearance.

 Polka Dot Slice recipe.
 Easy tray bake cake, perfect for baking with kids.
 Chocolate rainbow drops, with coconut and vanilla flavours.